OSC/ood-documentation/source/install-desktops/enable-reverse-proxy.rst

       As we don't have the simple server return anything to the browser, you can ignore any errors or warnings you see in your browser.

-      You can get fancier using a Python ``SimpleHTTPServer``, but we leave that as an exercise to the reader.